lihbr/akte/README.md

 [![License][license-src]][license-href]

 > **Warning**
-> Akte is in active development, it's usable, however consider pinning the patch version before using.
+> Akte is in active development, it's usable, however, consider pinning the patch version before using.

 Minimal file generator, for websites and more.